-- Be invited to join in mentor, faculty, and expert-led discussions of topics relevant in a diverse and global society.
+Be invited to engage in mentor, faculty, and expert-led discussions of topics relevant in a diverse and global society.

 The LCG is a one-credit course that must be completed in order to retain membership in the Honors College.
 There will be some written work and outside investigation required in order to meet the FYE Program requirements.